There is a lot of documentation available for the

 Despite all these resources and places where documentation could go, I often come across bits of Gremlin,

-The general theme of this space will be around the idea that there are these snippets of Gremlin that have a fleeting interest in the moment.
-A specific explanation within a snippet may directly apply to some aspect of what you happen to be working on in a day.
-However, reading these posts is likely to promote general Gremlin thinking, which hopefully elevates your ability to write complex graph traversals.
+The general theme of this space is around ideas that have a fleeting interest in the moment.
+A specific explanation in a post may directly apply to some aspect of what you happen to be working on in a day, but reading these posts is more likely to promote general thinking about graphs, Gremlin, and the systems that support them, which hopefully elevates your ability to write complex graph traversals and build better graph technology.

 Recent Posts